TziporaMaroko/Hadasim4.0/README.md

 # Hadasim4.0- Ex2, Ex3
-The answer to exercise 2 is in a python file named Hadasim4.0-Ex2, and the answer to exercise 3 is in a docx file named Hadasim4.0-Ex3.
+The answer to exercise 2 is in a python file named Hadasim4.0-Ex2, and the answer to exercise 3 is in a pdf file named Hadasim4.0-Ex3.